fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack.md

 It leaves two operands for the `lineto` operator to consume.

-## Stackunderflow
+## Stack underflow
-When the PostScript interpreter encounters an operator, but the necessary operands aren't on the stack, an _stackunderflow_ error is issued.
+When the PostScript interpreter encounters an operator, but the necessary operands aren't on the stack, a _stack underflow_ error is issued.

-For example, when ones starts a GhostScript session and immediatly perform `moveto`
+For example, when ones starts a GhostScript session and immediately performs `moveto`

 ```
 GS> moveto
 ```

-One is greeted with a
+one is greeted with an error:

 ```
 Error: /stackunderflow in --moveto--